Julia Rivard: Sport and community leadership

-Since 2002 Rivard has continued her involvement in sport as a volunteer.
-She started at CanoeKayak Canada as athlete's representative on the Sprint High Performance Committee, and then moved onto the Executive Committee as Vice Chair Athlete Relations.
+Since 2002 Rivard has continued her involvement in sports as a volunteer.
+She started at CanoeKayak Canada as an athlete's representative on the Sprint High-Performance Committee, and then moved on to the Executive Committee as Vice Chair of Athlete Relations.
 She was Vice Chair of Marketing and a member of the CanoeKayak Canada Board of Directors for 13 years.
 She is a past Board member of Sport Nova Scotia and the Canadian Sport Centre Atlantic.
 She is currently a member-at-large (B Member) of the Canadian Olympic Committee.
 In an operational role, Rivard has been to both the 2008 Summer Olympics in Beijing, and the 2010 Winter Olympic Games in Vancouver as a Team Services Officer on the Canadian Mission Team.
 In that role she managed team operations at both Games.

 In 2008, Rivard accepted an appointment to the Board of Directors for the 2011 Canada Winter Games which were held in Halifax.
-As a member of the Board her primary responsibilities included the development of the Games Legacy Plan, which includes a uniquely successful Arts and Cultural legacy managed through the Nova Scotia Talent Trust focused on the support of outstanding young artists who display excellence in their field.

 Since 2011 Rivard has served as an alumni representative on the NSCADU Board of Governors.
 In 2013 Julia was appointed to the position of the Vice-Chair of the NSCAD Board of Governors and throughout her term lead the strategic visioning and planning process.

 In 2012, Rivard was selected as a member of the Manitoba study group for the Governor General's Canadian Leadership Conference.

+Around the same time, Rivard co-founded Pursu.it, a not-for-profit crowdfunding platform dedicated to supporting athletes who needed to raise funding to support the costs of training, travel, and coaching for their Olympic dreams.
+Over the course of 2 years, Pursuit helped over 20 athletes raise over 1,000,000 toward their Olympic Pursu.its.

 In February 2013, Rivard was one of 41 Canadian Olympic builders honoured with a Queen Elizabeth II Diamond Jubilee Medal.
-These individuals were selected for their contributions "work[ing] tirelessly behind the scenes to advance sport excellence in Canada."
+These individuals were selected for their contributions "work[ing] tirelessly behind the scenes to advance sports excellence in Canada."

-In 2014 Julia was presented with the BMO Award for Global Growth and Innovation and was selected as a Finalist for Halifax Business Person of the Year.
+In 2014, Julia was presented with the BMO Award for Global Growth and Innovation and was selected as a Finalist for Halifax Business Person of the Year.

 Family

-Rivard has four children: Oscar, born in 2002; Maximus, born in 2004; Phoenix, born in 2004; and Madeleine, born in 2014.
+Rivard has four children.
 Julia is married to Steven Earle Dexter of Halifax, Nova Scotia.